shrutiujlan/Data-Visualization-Portfolio/critique-by-design.md

 </script>

 To transform the original visualization into my first draft, I used the following process based on the recommendations above:

 1. I began by importing the dataset into Tableau
-2. Placed Cost per 20 grams of protein on the Columns shelf and Protein Source"on the Rows shelf.
+2. Placed Cost per 20 grams of protein on the Columns shelf and Protein Source on the Rows shelf.
 3. Sorted protein sources by cost in ascending order to show affordability.
-4. Clicked on show marked labels, changed the decimal points.
+4. Clicked on show marked labels, change the decimal points.
 5. Created a calculated field to categorize protein sources as vegan, vegetarian, or non-vegetarian.
 Applied these categories to the Color mark for visual differentiation.
 6. Assigned specific colors to each category: light green for vegan, dark green for vegetarian, and brown for non-vegetarian.
 7. Removed the grid lines.